-We also ask that all stallholders display a sign showing which of their products is fairly-traded (where appropriate – i.e. necessary if they are from regions of the world which are exploited by the rich countries), organic, uses locally-sourced ingredients and do not contain palm oil plus other global and social justice credentials.
+As part of the application process, we ask all stallholders questions related to Kent Vegan Events criteria including reference to their ethical, global and social justice credentials including which of their products is fairly-traded (where appropriate – i.e. necessary if they are from regions of the world which are exploited by the rich countries), organic, uses locally-sourced ingredients etc.

 3/ Stallholders and Contractors:

 We ask that all our stallholders (as individuals) or workers/volunteers are vegan.
 This is so that clear messages about veganism are given out to visitors to the festival.

 We ask that all our volunteers and stewards are vegan themselves and that all talks/workshops are consistent with our aims and values as outlined above.

 We only accept sponsorship from 100% vegan businesses.